Inchill/neat-code/README.md

-# clean-code
+# neat-code
-A repository of clean code.
+A repository of neat code.